sotch-pr35mac/clinc-business-logic-server-template-javascript/README.md

 npm start
 ```

-# Start the server on Heroku
-TODO: Write this

 # Business Logic Interface
 A user can insert arbitrary Business Logic into a custom competency by using a webhook.
 In this section, we will discuss setting up a webhook, including how to use it to insert and edit the variables that are used for response generation.